tripjs/trip/README.md

 ## Flags

-You can pass simple boolean flags from the command line using `:` as a delimiter.
+You can pass boolean flags from the command line, using `:` as a delimiter.

 For example, the command `> trip foo:bar:baz` will call the `foo` function with the flags `{ bar: true, baz: true }`.